Easy and Healthy Recipies

-- Add water and make sure the better is not too thick and not too watery.
+- Add water and make sure the batter is not too thick and not too watery.
 Its consistency should be like a smooth paste.

 - To a small pan add one spoon of oil.
-Add mustard seeds, jeera, curry leaves, half onion, half tomato and fry them for a minute.
+Add mustard seeds, jeera, curry leaves, half onion, and half tomato, and fry them for a minute.

 - Turn off the flame and add it to the wheat batter.

-- You can also add some kotimeer, pudina, green chilli, and ginger-garlic to the batter if you want.
+- You can also add some kotimeer, pudina, green chili, and ginger garlic to the batter if you want.

 - Now take a non-stick pan and heat it.

-- Add one spoon of batter and make it in the share of a dosa.
+- Add one spoonful of batter and make it in the share of a dosa.

 - Keep the flame on medium and cook both sides for 5 minutes.